dijasila/GPAW/doc/tutorialsexercises/electrostatics/sjm/solvated_jellium_method.rst

 You'll note that we used :literal:`DyNEB` instead of the regular :literal:`NEB`.
 Although :literal:`NEB` will also work fine, :literal:`DyNEB` is more efficient as it skips re-calculating individual images whose maximum force is already below the cutoff (of :literal:`fmax=0.05`).
 Note also that parallelizing a NEB over images is in general not a great strategy when using a grand-canonical method, because typically only one of the images might need potential equilibration on any individual force call of the NEB---and in parallel-image mode all of the images would need to wait for that individual image.
-However, running in serial allows us to take advantage of the computational efficiency of the :lilteral:`DyNEB` method, which is not possible when parallelizing over images.
+However, running in serial allows us to take advantage of the computational efficiency of the :literal:`DyNEB` method, which is not possible when parallelizing over images.

 Constant-charge mode
 ====================